clarklindev/threejourney/38-portalscene-importing-and-optimizing-the-scene/README.md

 - duplicate whole scene (SHIFT + D)
 - right click to keep position
 - press M - move the duplicate into the "merged" collection
+- make one object in selection active (SHIFT + click)
 - press CTRL + J - this joins everything into one object
-- make one object in selection active (SHIFT + click)
+- change name to "baked"
 - now you can disable (exclude from selection checkbox) all other scene collections, but keep emissions selected
 - when you export a merged object, it exports/orders the texture by the different materials you created and named (eg. wood, metal, rock)
 - ensure that when export - dont export the material